solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 cloud platform to expedite application development.]

-To facilitate developers' adoption of Azure, Microsoft offers a [free subscription] with \$200 credit, applicable for thirty days; year long access to free quotas for popular services, including Azure Database for MySQL; and access to always free Azure service tiers.
+To facilitate developers' adoption of Azure, Microsoft offers a [free subscription] with \$200 credit, applicable for thirty days; year-long access to free quotas for popular services, including Azure Database for MySQL; and access to always free Azure service tiers.
 Create an Azure free account and get 750 hours of Azure Database for MySQL Flexible Server free.

-## MySQL on Azure Hosting Options
+## MySQL on Azure hosting options

 The concepts IaaS (Infrastructure as a Service) and PaaS (Platform as a Service) describe the responsibilities of the public cloud provider and the enterprise customer to manage their data.
 Both approaches are common to host MySQL on Azure.

-![Diagram shows the cloud adoption strategy.]
+![This diagram shows the cloud adoption strategy.]

 ### IaaS